-Evergrande shares fall 10% as trading resumes in Hong Kong
+Evergrande shares fall 14% as trading resumes in Hong Kong

 - Published

-Evergrande shares fell 10% on Thursday morning in Hong Kong as it resumed trading after a 17-day halt.
+Evergrande shares fell as much as 14% on Thursday in Hong Kong as they resumed trading after a 17-day halt.

 The hugely indebted Chinese property giant had stopped its shares from trading ahead of an announcement.